machty/jquery.accel-hover-scroll/README.md

 scrolls.
 This is by no means a new UI interaction, but I couldn't find a suitable plugin for my needs, so I built this one.

+Please let me know if there's a more concise way to describe this interaction. `jquery.accel-hover-scroll` doesn't exactly roll off the tongue.

 ### What kind of containers does it support?

 This plugin supports all the typical means of horizontally lining up content, including floating, inline-block + white-space nowrap, etc.

+### CSS3?

+The code's built to use `jQuery.fn.animate`, and plays nicely with `jquery.animate-enhanced`, though depending on what you're actually displaying and a million other factors, the timer-based animate might actually serve you better, so be sure to A/B test.

 ## Demo